Iskaban10/Library_Mangement_System/README.md

 Enrolled for academic session 2022-2025 <br/> Registered on Sun Aug  4 03:08:14 2024_** <br/>

-The record is stored as a text file in a folder named Database.
+The record is stored as a text file in a folder named Member_Database.